bbulakh/bbulakh/README.md

 👋 Hello!
-I am Bogdan, a 24-year-old professional based in Saint Petersburg.
+I am Bogdan, a Frontend Developer from Saint Petersburg.

 With experience as a project manager in the edtech industry, I am currently focusing on advancing my skills as a frontend trainee.
 My commitment to delivering high-quality work and driving results makes me an ideal collaborator for new partnerships.
 I am eager to expand my network and contribute to our mutual growth.